-Bangkok and street food goes hand in hand.
-One of the main appeals of visiting the bustling city is to eat like the locals and check out the street vendors.
+Bangkok and street food go hand in hand.
+One of the main appeals of visiting the bustling city is to eat like the locals and check out the street markets.
 Step outside your hotel in the morning and see lines of people selling anything and everything from fresh fruit to fried chicken to spring rolls.

-A plate of freshly prepared chicken basil rice with fried egg for only 40 baht.
+A plate of freshly prepared chicken basil rice with a fried egg for only 40 baht.

 On the bright side, there are still numerous street vendors from which you can try different dishes.
 The tom yum soup above was the best I've ever had during my entire trip.

 There are two sections to Khlong Lot Mayom market.
 On the right side is the smaller section with about 40 different stalls.
 Buy a snack and grab a seat near the canal.

 On the left side is the bulk of the market with at least 100 different street vendors.

 You can find almost anything from grilled seafood to coconut tapioca to chicken skewers.

 Fresh papaya salad can be prepared with your preference of spiciness.
 I've never seen so many variations on papaya salad, some even including raw shrimp.

 If you love tropical fruit, Khlong Lot Mayom market is a great place to purchase some.
 I found the sweetest pomelo I've ever had for only 40 baht.
 Every other stall I've tried thereafter just didn't compare.